 Of course, steady leadership and good product design alone are not good enough to get to product launch and on through the product life cycle.
 We must have skilled developers who are experts in their craft and are able to build with scalable frameworks and clean, reliable code.

-You’ll want to call out their areas of expertise and what development languages they will be using in order to show that this team can scale with the workload required.
+You’ll want to call out their areas of expertise, the product development tools they use, and what development languages they will be using in order to show that this team can scale with the workload required.

 Finally, a team is only as good as the code that they produce.
 Good code is nothing if not clean and of high quality.
 Therefore the final key player every winning product team must have is the quality assurance or testing engineer.